Types of Websites: Explore the World Wide Web!

 How many types of webs are there?

-There are numerous types of websites, spanning various categories such as informational, eCommerce, interactive, personal, educational, and more.
+Numerous types of websites span various categories such as informational, eCommerce, interactive, personal, educational, and more.
 The exact number may vary depending on classification criteria, but there are well over 50 different types of websites.

 What are the three types of personal websites?